10 Best Mood Board Apps You Need To Know About 2025

 Canva Mood Board Templates Home Page

-Canva is one of best apps to create your own digital mood board.
-This is one of the best apps for someone who hasn’t used a creative or graphic software before.
-It’s really beginner friendly and easy to use.
+Canva is one of the best apps to create your digital mood board.
+This is one of the best apps for someone who hasn’t used creative or graphic software before.
+It’s beginner-friendly and easy to use.

 It’s one of my favourite creative apps.
 I use it on my computer and it’s just as easy to use on my phone.
 And I do use it on my phone a lot!
-The Canva pro version is great and comes with an easy background remover tool.
+The Canva Pro version is great and has an easy background remover tool.

 Canva also has a lot of free templates you can use and stock photos.
-Or you can upload your own photos too.
-Little extras like graphics and stickers can use to make your mood board more fun.
+Or you can upload your photos too.
+Little extras like graphics and stickers can be used to make your mood board more fun.
 Choosing fonts that match your theme or idea helps make your mood board more interesting.

 PicMonkey

-If you’re wanting to keep things really simple for a mood board.
+If you want to keep things simple for a mood board.
 You can try their collage creator.
-A simple and customizable grid templates to set up your mood board.
+A simple and customizable grid template to set up your mood board.
 They also have an art collage if you want to create more of a freestyle mood board.

-PicMonkey does offer a free trial for you to start out with.
-And 3 options after if you choose to continue.
-A basic package, a pro and a business version.
+PicMonkey does offer a free trial for you to start with.
+And there are 3 options if you choose to continue.
+A basic package, a pro, and a business version.

 Evernote Best Mood Board Apps

-Evernote is an usual app on the list.
-But this note taking app can be used for making mood boards as well.
+Evernote is an unusual app on the list.
+But this note-taking app can be used for making mood boards as well.
 As Evernote is a great organization tool it makes sense that it would be a great place to put all your thoughts and ideas together.

-Any of the mentioned apps on the post can be used for interior design.
-It just depends on how you’re wanting to create your mood board for your design.
-If you’re wanting to explore interiors more or a creative design route, these are some of the apps and programs you can look into more.
+Any apps mentioned in the post can be used for interior design.
+It just depends on how you want to create your mood board for your design.
+If you want to explore interiors more or a creative design route, these are some of the apps and programs you can look into more.

 Adobe Suite

 There is more than one app you can use from Adobe Suite for your mood boards.
-Adobe Photoshop and Adobe’s Illustrator are the most popular.
-These are two apps I still use today as there is so much you can do with them.
+Adobe Photoshop, Adobe InDesign, and Adobe Illustrator are the most popular.
+I still use these design programs today as there is so much you can do with them.

-If you’re planning to print out bigger sizes of your mood board then Illustrator is the best program to use.
-As it is vector based graphic app.
+If you’re planning to print out bigger sizes of your mood board, then Illustrator is the best program to use as it’s a vector-based graphic app.
 This means you can digitally trace over images so they don’t become blurry if you need them to be larger.

-Use Illustrator if it’s more of a professional setting at work or school, for a clean crisp image.
-Photoshop and Illustrator are worth learning if you’re wanting to get into any creative career.
+Use Adobe Illustrator if it’s more of a professional setting at work or school, for a clean crisp image.
+Photoshop and Illustrator are worth learning if you want to get into any creative career.

-The basic tools you should know about is the draw tool, the lasso and magnetic lasso tool, the fill tool (the bucket), rectangular marquee tool and the move tool.
+The basic tools you should know about are the draw tool, the lasso and magnetic lasso tool, the fill tool (the bucket), the rectangular marquee tool, and the move tool.

 Milanote Mood board

-This is an app that I really like and that I should use more!
-Milanote is great for putting your ideas together and creating your own mood board.
-Allowing you to save links, videos to make a really interactive digital mood board.
+This is an app that I like and that I should use more.
+Milanote is great for putting your ideas together and creating your mood board.
+Allowing you to save links, and videos to make an interactive digital mood board.

-With Milanote you can start with a free trial and then upgrade to a individual or team package later.
+With Milanote you can start with a free trial and then upgrade to an individual or team package later.

 Morpholio

-For creating a mood board in Morpholio, you’ll need to download the Morpholio Board app.
-The Morpholio apps you can only download if you have the Apple products.
-Devices such as the iPhones, iPads and the Macs.
+To create a mood board in Morpholio, you’ll need to download the Morpholio Board app.
+The Morpholio apps you can only download if you have Apple products.
+Devices such as the iPhones, iPads, and Macs.

 When pinning furniture pieces Morpholio also has a spreadsheet section.
 It automatically saves the pieces you’ve used in an itemized format.
 It also saves all the links to all the pieces you’ve saved.
 So helpful!

-So if you’re wanting to stay super organized for a client or your own room renovation or makeover this is a good tool to use!
+So if you want to stay super organized for a client or your room renovation or makeover this is a good tool to use!

 Chloe